-In ways hiring a Virtual Assistant presents more challenges than hiring a regular full- time employee for a brick- and- mortar business.
 For one thing, there is the absence of shared space collaboration.
-You may find it disconcerting working with someone in the virtual world and who resides a few thousand miles from where you conduct work.
+You may find it disconcerting working with someone in the virtual world who resides a few thousand miles from where you conduct work.

-A Virtual Assistant is also contracted which means tenure is not as firmly entrenched as an office worker covered with a full-time employment contract.
+A freelance virtual assistant is also contracted, which means tenure is not as firmly entrenched as an office worker covered with a full-time employment contract.

-But one thing is for sure, hiring the best Virtual Assistant can take your business to the next level.
-It is a strategic decision that will allow you to reduce costs, increase productivity, improve quality of work and introduce flexibility in your business.
+But one thing is for sure, hiring top virtual assistants can take your business to the next level.
+It is a strategic decision that will allow you to save money, increase productivity, improve quality of work and introduce flexibility in your business.

-The days of virtual assistants confined to secretarial and personal assistant services are long gone.
+The days of virtual assistants confined to secretarial tasks and personal assistant services are long gone.
 You can find the right virtual assistant to manage anything from data entry to online advertising and social media manager.

-This is why the first step in hiring a Virtual Assistant is determining the tasks or services you want outsourced.
+This is why the first step in hiring a virtual assistant is determining the repetitive tasks or support services you want outsourced.

 You have to be more specific in the qualifications and specialization of every applicant so you can find someone who fits the job description.